erysdren/TinyGL/README.md

 An extension of [Fabrice Bellard's TinyGL](https://bellard.org/TinyGL/) project.

+The goal is to bring TinyGL up to full OpenGL 1.1 compatibility, along with a suite of GLU (and maybe GLUT) functions.

 Original versions (in `.tar.gz` format) can be found in the "legacy" folder.

 See `examples/ui.c` for an example of implementing TinyGL under SDL2.